FREE! FREE! FREE!

 Open 10am to 4pm Fridays-Sundays, this free museum, by the beach, invites you to come learn about our maritime history, view artifacts from shipwrecks and exhibits about navigational equipment, marine life saving procedures, as well as historical diving gear to name a few.

-Referred to as the “rainbow on the hill”, this gorgeous garden invites you to soak in the beauty of over 100,000 blooms, some of which bloom late into the fall.
-Don’t miss your opportunity for a pleasant walk through their beautiful grounds.
+Presby Memorial Iris Garden in Montclair is referred to as the “rainbow on the hill”.
+If you're in the area, take a pleasant stroll around the gorgeous garden inviting you to soak in the beauty of over 100,000 blooms, some of which bloom late into the fall.

 Visit the other New Jersey Lighthouses, -> "Visit Amazing New Jersey Lighthouses And Start Your Climb."